 - (1) A motion for a stay of an order of an agency or any other motion seeking emergency relief must state whether such relief was previously requested from the agency and the ruling on that request.
 The motion must state the reasons for granting the stay or other emergency relief sought and discuss, with specificity, each of the following factors: (i) the likelihood that the moving party will prevail on the merits; (ii) the prospect of irreparable injury to the moving party if relief is withheld; (iii) the possibility of harm to other parties if relief is granted; and (iv) the public interest. - (2) Except in extraordinary circumstances, for any motion that is not filed electronically and for any party who has not consented to electronic service, the motion must be served by hand or, in the case of a party located outside the greater Washington metropolitan area, by other form of expedited service.
 The movant must attempt to notify the opposing side by telephone in advance of the filing of the motion and describe in the motion the efforts made to so notify the opposing side. - (3) There must be attached to each copy of the motion a copy of the order involved, and of any pertinent rule, decision, memorandum, opinion, or findings issued by the agency. - (4) A certificate of parties and amici curiae, as described in Circuit Rule 28(a)(1)(A), and a disclosure statement, as described in Circuit Rule 26.1, must be attached as an addendum to the motion, and any required disclosure statement must also be attached to any response to the motion, unless such documents have been filed previously with the court. - (b) Dispositive Motion Combined with Motion for Stay or Opposition Thereto.
 A party filing or opposing a motion for a stay or other emergency relief may, in addition or in the alternative, file a motion to dispose of the petition for review or direct appeal in its entirety.
-When a response to a motion for a stay or other emergency relief is combined with a dispositive motion, the combined pleading may not exceed 7,800 words if produced using a computer and 30 pages if handwritten or typewritten.
-The response to such a combined pleading may not exceed 3,900 words if produced using a computer and 15 pages if handwritten or typewritten.
-The final reply may not exceed 2,600 words if produced using a computer and 10 pages if handwritten or typewritten.
 A response to a motion for a stay or other emergency relief that is combined with a dispositive motion, the combined reply and response thereto, and the reply in support of the dispositive motion are governed by Circuit Rule 27(c).